-Scholarships are monetary acknowledgements of achievement, while awards are typically given for a combination of achievement and financial need.
-Criteria for these vary significantly, but are divided into to two types: departmental scholarships and general scholarships.
+Scholarships are monetary awards intended to recognize and support the achievement of students.
+Criteria for these vary significantly but are divided into two types: departmental and general scholarships.

-Department scholarships awards are awarded through recommendation of their faculty to those who meet specific scholarship criteria.
-Typically, students who are awarded departmental scholarships and awards are in good standing at the College, are registered in a minimum of nine credits (six credits for students with approved permanent disabilities through StudentAid BC or are currently registered with Langara's Disability Services and receiving academic accommodations), and have a minimum cumulative grade point average of 3.00.
+Most departmental scholarships and awards do not require applications, and students who meet the specific criteria are selected by recommendation of their faculty.
+Eligible students are at least in the second semester of study, in good standing at the College, registered in a minimum of nine credits (six credits for students with approved disabilities through StudentAid BC or are currently registered with Langara's Accessibility Services and receiving academic accommodations), and have a minimum cumulative grade point average of 3.00.

-General scholarships and awards are normally available to students who are registered in at least nine credits (six credits for students with approved permanent disabilities through StudentAid BC or are currently registered with Langara's Disability Services and receiving academic accommodations), are in good standing at the College, have a minimum cumulative grade point average of 3.50, and meet specific donor criteria.
+General scholarships and awards are available to students who are registered in at least nine credits (six credits for students with approved disabilities through StudentAid BC or are currently registered with Langara's Accessibility Services and receiving academic accommodations), in good standing at the College, have a minimum cumulative grade point average of 3.50, and meet specific donor criteria.
 Nominations may be required, and can be obtained online.

-As criteria change from time-to-time, please contact Registrar & Enrolment Services or visit the Financial Aid website.
+As criteria change from time to time, please contact Registrar & Enrolment Services or visit the Financial Aid website for the most up-to-date information.